nsupc/rsc-tools/readme.md

 - -l: The limit -- the number of endorsements below a nation's cap that qualify it for endotarting.
 [Optional]
   - Default: 5
   - Usage: -l 10

+## nopers

+1. Create a new text file in the same folder as the tool and call it 'nopers.txt'.
+2. Open the file in a text editor and copy the template from this repository's [example](https://github.com/nsupc/rsc-tools/blob/main/scripts/nopers.txt).
+3. Replace the text 'nation_name' with the name of your main nation.
+4. Save the file as 'nopers.bat'.
+5. Run 'nopers.bat'.

+### Configuration Options

+The script contains a number of required and optional configuration options.
+These can be set by editing the file 'nopers.bat' in a text editor.
+The following options are available:

+- -u: The name of your main nation.
+[Required]
+  - Usage: -u upc
+- -r: The region to check.
+[Optional]
+  - Default: europeia
+  - Usage: -r the_north_pacific
+- -c: The number of nations to add to each telegram batch.
+A number between 1 and 8.
+[Optional]
+  - Default: 8
+  - Usage: -c 4
+- -t: The telegram template to autofill for each batch.
+[Optional]
+    - Usage: -t %TEMPLATE-69420%

 ## violators